layervault/layervault_js_client/README.md

 ## License

-layervault-js-client is available under the MIT license.
+Available under the MIT license.
 See the LICENSE file for more info.